Assessing

 -

 The Assessor estimates the value of your property typically by first examining and collecting information on the physical characteristics of the property.
-Physical characteristics can include, among others, the square footage of land and improvements, whether or not the improvements include a garage, the number of bathrooms, and the nature of amenities such as swimming pools and fireplaces.
+Physical characteristics can include, among others, land and improvements square footage, whether or not the improvements include a garage, the number of bathrooms, and the nature of amenities such as swimming pools and fireplaces.
+MCL 211.10e requires assessors to use only the official Assessors Manual approved by the State Tax Commission and

 - What causes property values to change?